 9. How will a consumer know that a bat is approved for Little League play?+

-A: All new bats that bear the USABat licensing mark will be permissible for play in the leagues and tournaments of the participating youth baseball organizations.
+All new bats that bear the USABat licensing mark will be permissible for play in the leagues and tournaments of the participating youth baseball organizations.
 In Little League, the new bats will be used in the Tee Ball, Minor, Major, Intermediate (50/70), and Junior League Baseball Divisions.
 For more information on the USABat standard and a complete list of bats approved through the USABat Standard, visit usabat.com

 10. How is the USABat standard different from the BBCOR standard?+